Bigfoot: In popular culture

 Bigfoot has a demonstrable impact in popular culture, and has been compared to Michael Jordan as a cultural icon.
-In 2018, Smithsonian magazine declared "Interest in the existence of the creature is at an all-time high".
-According to a poll taken in May 2020, about 1 in 10 American adults believe that Bigfoot is a real animal.
-The creature has inspired the naming of a medical company, music festival, sports mascot, amusement park ride, monster truck, a Marvel Comics superhero and more.
-In 2022, A Bigfoot named "Legend" was selected as the official mascot for the World Athletics Championships being held in Eugene, Oregon.
-October 20, the anniversary of the Patterson-Gimlin film recording, is considered by some as "National Sasquatch Awareness Day".
+In 2018, Smithsonian magazine declared, "Interest in the existence of the creature is at an all-time high".
+A poll in 2020 suggested that about 1 in 10 American adults believe Bigfoot to be "a real, living creature".
+According to a May 2023 data study, the terms "Bigfoot" and "Sasquatch" are input via Internet search engines over 200,000 times annually in the United States, and over 660,000 times worldwide.
+In 2025, the Unicode Consortium announced a Bigfoot emoji referred to as "hairy creature".

+The creature has inspired the naming of a medical company, music festival, amusement park ride, monster truck, and a Marvel Comics superhero.
+Some commentators have been critical of Bigfoot's rise to fame, arguing that the appearance of the creatures in cartoons, reality shows, and advertisements trivialize the potential validity of serious scientific research into their supposed existence.
+Others propose that society's fascination with the concept of Bigfoot stems from human interest in mystery, the paranormal, and loneliness.
+In a 2022 article discussing recent Bigfoot sightings, journalist John Keilman of the Chicago Tribune states, "As UFOs have gained newfound respect, becoming the subject of a Pentagon investigative panel, the alleged Bigfoot sighting is a reminder that other paranormal phenomena are still out there, entrancing true believers and amusing skeptics".

+In the Pacific Northwest

+Bigfoot and its likeness is symbolic with the Pacific Northwest and its culture, including the Cascadia movement.
+Two National Basketball Association teams located in the Pacific Northwest have used Bigfoot as a mascot; Squatch of the now-defunct Seattle SuperSonics from 1993 until 2008, and Douglas Fur of the Portland Trail Blazers.
+Legend the Bigfoot was selected as the official mascot for the 2022 World Athletics Championships held in Eugene, Oregon.
+In 2024, the United Soccer League (USL) announced the Bigfoot Football Club based in Maple Valley, Washington will begin competing in 2025.

-Laws and ordinances exist regarding harming or killing a Bigfoot, specifically in the state of Washington.
-In 1969 in Skamania County, a law was passed making killing a Bigfoot punishable by a felony conviction resulting in a monetary fine up to $10,000 or five years imprisonment.
-In 1984, the law was amended to a misdemeanor and the entire county was declared a "Sasquatch refuge".
+There are laws and ordinances regarding harming or killing Bigfoot in the state of Washington.
+In 1969, a law was passed that criminalized killing a Bigfoot, making the act a felony, that upon conviction was punishable by a fine of up to $10,000 or by five years imprisonment.
+In 1984, the law was amended to make the crime a misdemeanor and the entire county was declared a "Sasquatch refuge".
 Whatcom County followed suit in 1991, declaring the county a "Sasquatch Protection and Refuge Area".
 In 2022, Grays Harbor County, Washington, passed a similar resolution after a local elementary school in Hoquiam submitted a classroom project asking for a "Sasquatch Protection and Refuge Area" to be granted.
-In 2021, Rep. Justin Humphrey, in an effort to bolster tourism, proposed an official Bigfoot hunting season in Oklahoma, indicating that the Wildlife Conservation Commission would regulate permits and the state would offer a $3 million bounty if such a creature was captured alive and unharmed.

-In 2015, World Champion taxidermist Ken Walker completed what he believes to be a lifelike Bigfoot model based on the subject in the Patterson–Gimlin film.
-He entered it into the 2015 World Taxidermy & Fish Carving Championships in Springfield, Missouri and was the subject of Dan Wayne's 2019 documentary Big Fur.

-Some have been critical of Bigfoot's rise to fame, arguing that the appearance of the creatures in cartoons, reality shows, and advertisements further reduces the potential validity of serious scientific research.
-Others propose that society's fascination with the concept of Bigfoot stems from human interest in mystery, the paranormal, and loneliness.
-In a 2022 article discussing recent Bigfoot sightings, journalist John Keilman of the Chicago Tribune states, "As UFOs have gained newfound respect, becoming the subject of a Pentagon investigative panel, the alleged Bigfoot sighting is a reminder that other paranormal phenomena are still out there, entrancing true believers and amusing skeptics".